Assassination of Ziaur Rahman: Aftermath

 Following Rahman's death, Vice President of Bangladesh Justice Abdus Sattar became Acting President.
 He was elected in a popular vote in December 1981 but was deposed on 24 March 1982 by a bloodless coup by Ershad.

-Twelve officers, mostly veterans, were hanged for their alleged involvement in the killing of President Rahman after a hasty trial in a military court that was completed in 18 days only.
+Twelve officers, mostly veterans, were hanged for their alleged involvement in the killing of President Rahman after a hasty trial in a military court that was completed in 18 days.
 The 13th officer was hanged two years later as he was being treated for bullet wounds he had received during the assassination.

 Among the other assailants, Major Khaled and Major Mojaffar escaped.
 Captain Moslehuddin was caught and sentenced to life in prison.
 However, as of 2010, he is in the United States.
 One of the accused of Rahman's murder case, Captain (Rtd.)
-Giasuddin Ahmed latter became an Awami League member of National parliament from Gaffargaon Upazila, Mymensingh District.
+Giasuddin Ahmed later became an Awami League member of National parliament from Gaffargaon Upazila, Mymensingh District.
 He died of natural causes in 2022.

-In his book Amar Fashi Chai, Motiur Rahman Rentu claimed that, there was involvement of Sheikh Hasina in the assassination during whose rule the book was banned.
+In his book Amar Fashi Chai, Motiur Rahman Rentu claimed that Sheikh Hasina had involvement in the assassination.
+During Sheikh Hasina's later rule, the book was banned.